Truesec/Kaseya-CheckandMitigate/README.md

 - Windows 10, PowerShell version 5.1
 - Windows Server 2019, PowerShell version 5.1
 - Windows Server 2016, PowerShell version 5.1
-- Windows Server 2012 R2, PowerShell 4.0
+- Windows Server 2012 R2, PowerShell 4.0 - See Known Issues section
 - Windows Server 2012, PowerShell 3.0
 - Windows Server 2008 R2 with SP1, PowerShell 2.0
 - Windows Server 2008 R2, PowerShell 2.0

+# Known Issues
+PowerShell 4.0 have a few builds that have a confirmed bug with Start-Transcript, this was noticed during testing of Windows Server 2012 R2 where the rename of the Transcript file did not reflect the indications found.

+Work around: Update PowerShell to a later build or major version.

 # TODO
 - [ ] Test more operating system and PowerShell versions